zachjob/bitmaker/README.md

 Waka Waka :v
 ```

-# Step 5: Process Eating a Ghost
+# Step 3d: Process Eating an Inedible Ghost

-Because the ghosts aren't edible yet, Pac-Man should lose a life if he tries to eat one of the ghosts.
-Decrease the `life` variable by one each time Pac-Man tries to eat a ghost.
+Because the ghosts aren't edible yet (i.e. the `edible` property is set to false), Pac-Man should lose a life if he tries to eat one of the ghosts.

+- add a function called `eatGhost` that accepts a ghost as an argument
+- the `eatGhost` should check to see if a ghost is edible.
+If it's not, Pac-Man should lose a life
+- include a quick sentence that says the name and colour of the ghost kills Pac-Man (similar to how it quickly flashes `chomp` on the screen when you eat a dot)

+# Step 4: Process Game Over

-If Pac-Man's lives go below 0, you should exit the game.
+If Pac-Man's lives go below 0, it's __Game Over__ and you should exit the game.
+Create a function that checks for this every time Pac-Man loses a life, and calls `process.exit();` if necessary.

-# Step 6: Power-Pellets
+# Step 5a: Power-Pellets

 That wasn't very fair of us -- we added ghosts, but we never gave Pac-Man a fighting chance!
 Add the ability for Pac-Man to eat a __Power-Pellet__.
 There should be four power-pellets altogether.

+- add a powerPellets variable, similar to how `score` and `lives` are setup.
+It should start off as `4`.
-Display how many power-pellets are left underneath the stats area (where Score and Lives are displayed).
+- display how many power-pellets are left underneath the stats area (where Score and Lives are displayed).

 Your game should look similar to this now: